 What is an FSA-eligible product?

 The IRS has established certain regulations governing what is and is not an FSA-approved expense.
 Fortunately, there are hundreds of qualified healthcare products and services.
-These include medicines and prescription drugs, a wide variety of over-the-counter medications and medical supplies, such as blood sugar test kits, bandages, and crutches.
-On the other hand, some over-the-counter medicines require a doctor’s prescription to be eligible.
+These include medicines and prescription drugs, including a wide variety of over-the-counter medications and medical supplies, such as blood sugar test kits, bandages, and crutches.
 Or, you can use FSA funds to pay for healthcare deductibles and copayments, but not insurance premiums.

 FSA Shopping for Eligible Items